 You’re going to meet a lot of people in various part of the country.
 If an investor is ‘hot’ and ready to press the button, the last thing you want to do is stall and risk them walking away.

 Fundraising is literally a full-time job and akin to Management Consulting in terms of career choice.
 Most people we speak to say it’s the hardest they’ve ever worked.
 It’s a good idea to make it as easy as possible by removing all other distractions.

 2.2 Plan your first exit

 The moment you’ve been waiting for.
-Quitting your day job.
+Quitting your day job and bringing you one step closing to becoming your own boss.
 When investors put money into a business, they become your partners.
 They will marry you to the business in the form of a Service Agreement that essentially says you will devote all of your time to ensuring your start-up venture is a success.
 So (un)fortunately you will have to deliver some tough news to your existing boss.
 Timing is everything so make sure you have a robust exit strategy to ensure you don’t put too much financial burden on yourself.

 Remember that CVs are even important to VCs and usually form a key piece of management due diligence.
 So make sure it’s up to date and you’ve done right by your employers.

 3. Commercial Items (things you can do yourself)